nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_workflow_overview.md

 ## ITK3 Work Flow For eDischarge ##

-This section documents work flow associated with the eDischarge.
+This section documents the work flow associated with the eDischarge.
 The subsections show the resources that may be associated with work flow.